Nike Free Flyknit 4.0 Review Facts

 The Nike Flyknits are an extremely light pair of shoes

 , the Flyknits offer a very comfortable fit, which would help minimize blisters and other distracting discomforts while running.
-In terms of fit, the Flyknits should not need to be downsized or upsized as well, and offer a good fit for a runner’s usual size.
-It is important to note that the shoe is slightly more narrow at the front than most running shoes however, which may be an issue for those with feet that run a bit more wide
+In terms of fit, the Flyknits should not need to be downsized or upsized as well and offer a good fit for a runner’s usual size.
+It is important to note that the shoe is slightly more narrow at the front than most running shoes, however, which may be an issue for those with feet that run a bit wider

 Durability should also be an important factor to consider when purchasing shoes, as most don't really want to spend money over and over again because the product doesn't last as long as it should.
 The Flyknits are somewhat less rugged than the average pair of trainers due to their lightweight styling.
 Nike has taken steps to minimize this, like the previously mentioned extra rubber on high impact areas, but these shoes will still wear out a little bit faster than a heavier of running shoes.
 That being said, many runners are used to replacing their running shoes somewhat frequently, so it really comes down to personal preference here.

 With a flexible design, the Free Flyknits provide great protection for your feet while running, aiding in injury prevention